Migration guide for classic Slack apps

 Updating your OAuth flow

 If your app is not distributed beyond your development workspace, your migration is complete.
 Touch down in the sand, stretch your feet out, grab some coffee, and go on with life in the new land of apps.
-Check out the quickstart guide to see a list of differences between classic Slack apps and new, granular apps.
+Check out the quickstart guide to see a list of differences between classic Slack apps and granular apps.

 If your app is distributed to other workspaces, you'll want to update your OAuth flow.
 Read our guide to the Slack V2 OAuth flow.
 You don't have much additional migration ahead of you!
 With the redirect URL obtained above, you'll automatically initiate the new V2 OAuth flow whenever you redirect a user.
 Then, you'll have to update to the oauth.v2.access method, which you call after obtaining a temporary code from the installing user.
 After parsing the slightly different endpoint response, you'll be ready for reinstall.